MillerLabFTW/OpenSourcePneumaticSystem/README.md

 		String portName = Serial.list()[0]; //change the 0 to a 1 or 2 etc. to match your port

 	Change the bracketed number to the index noted in step 3 (in the example images shown, the correct index is [0]).
-These steps can be repeated to troubleshoot any port connectivity issues, as the COM number assigned to Industruino will depend on USB port used and other connected devices
+These steps can be repeated to troubleshoot any port connectivity issues, as the COM number assigned to Industruino could depend on the USB port used and other connected devices

 ####On MacOS: